mohamedfahim18/URLclip/README.md

 ## 🌍 Deployment

-This project is deployment-ready and can be hosted on platforms like:
+This project is deployed with Render

-- Render
-- Railway
-- Vercel (frontend with backend service)
-- Any Node.js hosting provider

 Remember to configure the environment variables: